RRx007/Porky/README.md

 # Porky
 ## The C# Port Scanner

-This a simple Port Scanner in C# using a Porky class Created.
+This a simple Port Scanner in C# using a Porky class.

 #### Usage:
 - ./Porky -ip 127.0.0.1 -start 0 -end 1000